syurkov/labPlayer/README.md

 Continue with the project of the previous exercise, use the same **main.swift** you already have.

 ### Exercise 2.1
-- in your **main.swift** create a function to compare two songs by comparing their counter only.
+- in your **main.swift** create a function to compare two songs by comparing their counters only.

 Use the this new function to sort some array of songs.
 The sorted list should obey the following rules:
 1. Sorted by count in descending order.
-2. If we have songs with the same counter, use the natural comparison.
+2. If we have songs with the same counter, use the natural/default comparison.
 Write some testcases and sort the previously defined playlist.

 ### Exercise 2.2